Patterson–Gimlin film: John Napier

 Prominent primate expert John Napier (one-time director of the Smithsonian's Primate Biology Program) was one of the few mainstream scientists not only to critique the Patterson–Gimlin film but also to study then-available Bigfoot evidence in a generally sympathetic manner, in his 1973 book, Bigfoot: The Sasquatch and Yeti in Myth and Reality.

 Napier conceded the likelihood of Bigfoot as a real creature, stating, "I am convinced that Sasquatch exists."
 But he argued against the film being genuine: "There is little doubt that the scientific evidence taken collectively points to a hoax of some kind.
 The creature shown in the film does not stand up well to functional analysis."
-Napier gives several reasons for his and other's skepticism that are commonly raised, but apparently his main reasons are original with him.
+Napier gives several reasons for his and others' skepticism that are commonly raised, but apparently his main reasons are original with him.
 First, the length of "the footprints are totally at variance with its calculated height".
 Second, the footprints are of the "hourglass" type, which he is suspicious of.
 (In response, Barbara Wasson criticized Napier's logic at length.)

 He adds, "I could not see the zipper; and I still can't.
 There I think we must leave the matter.
 Perhaps it was a man dressed up in a monkey-skin; if so it was a brilliantly executed hoax and the unknown perpetrator will take his place with the great hoaxers of the world.
 Perhaps it was the first film of a new type of hominid, quite unknown to science, in which case Roger Patterson deserves to rank with Dubois, the discoverer of Pithecanthropus erectus, or Raymond Dart of Johannesburg, the man who introduced the world to its immediate human ancestor, Australopithecus africanus."

 The skeptical views of Grieve and Napier are summarized favorably by Kenneth Wylie (and those of Bayanov and Donskoy negatively) in Appendix A of his 1980 book, Bigfoot: A Personal Inquiry into a Phenomenon.